An Important Mathematical Oversight

 Take the following scenario as an example: when the sun emerges from behind a cloud, I feel the warmth of the sun on my face.
 The logical components of this scenario are: the sun shines; I experience warmth on my skin.
 But the relation of causality between these two events entailed by my cognition: the sun warms my face, is not inferable purely on the basis of their logical content – it requires an intuitive association to be provided by my understanding.
 A system that operates independently of intuitive understanding must in addition ask a series of questions in order to eliminate any possible alternative explanation for why my skin got warm (I experienced sudden embarrassment; someone fired up a barbeque in my vicinity; etc.), in order to ascertain with only relative certainty that it was due to the sun’s rays.
 A system operating on the basis of machine rationality is intuitively inert, and therefore its certainty over questions of causality such as the one described can only be relative to the degree to which it is efficiently pre-programmed to assess all of the possible conditions pertaining to any possible scenario in which these two effects may be conjoined; and also to take account of the fact that the sun’s emergence will not always, by necessity, have the effect of warming my skin – it depends on other factors contingent upon the unique situation.
 Such a pre-programming procedure will take potentially an infinite length of time, and still only ever achieve a degree of probalistic (relative) certainty, in place of the absolute certainty entailed by my response: the sun warms my face, which was available to me in an instant.

 Or consider the difference between intuitive judgements of universality and particularity.
 For instance, imagine a situation where someone expresses hope (in the universal), without expressing optimism (in the particular).
 A man might say: “I hope to see my children”, and by this statement may be indicating that he expects (with a particular intention) to see his children at some specific point in time, but which may be conditional on some other impending circumstance; or he may equally be implying that he hopes (in general) to see them perhaps against all possible odds (i.e., without any particular expectation).
 Someone having knowledge of the man’s circumstance, or who was engaged in a conversation with him, would likely know intuitively which particular inference was appropriate.
-We routinely exercise these kinds of intuitive judgements in almost every aspect of our lives, without necessarily being consciously aware that we are doing so.
+We routinely exercise these kinds of intuitive judgments in almost every aspect of our lives, without necessarily being consciously aware that we are doing so.
 If we artificially extract the logical content of the statement “I hope to see my children” however, there is no effective means to distinguish which of the two alternatives is inferable.
 Such abstractions are typical of the way in which information systems treat data objects, and although one could argue it is merely the lack of background information that prevents a ready distinction, the utterance has no logical interpretation unless it is linked to a particular intention.
 The tendency in fact is for logical interpretations to treat all such statements as cases in the particular, at the expense of the universal.

 August 2014

-(revised: 25 March 2024)
+(revised: 29 May 2024)

 Footnotes: